dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

     so you'll divide the `pc` by 4.
 You'll want to subtract where the code starts (0x800).

+ 3. `pixie_dump(N)`: the easiest acceptable way to build this is to just dump out any instruction with a higher than N count in order.
+    We will take this.

- 3. You should define some way to print out the top, sorted, non-zero values in this array along with the `pc` value they correspond to.
+    A more client friendly implementation is to print out the top, sorted, non-zero values in this array along with the `pc` value they correspond to.

-    You should be able to look in the disassembled code (the `.list` file for each routine) to see which instruction these correspond to.
+    In any case: You should be able to look in the disassembled code (the `.list` file for each routine) to see which instruction these correspond to.

  4. For the simple test `tests/1-prof-test.c` that just repeatedly prints, the expected results are most counts should be in `PUT32`, `GET32`,